d4np3/module-1/README.md

 * __*What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?*__

-SwissBorg hit unicorn status in 2022 with a $1B market cap, reaching roughly $1.4B in March 2021.
+SwissBorg hit unicorn status in 2021 with a $1B market cap, reaching roughly $1.4B in March 2021.

 <p align="center">
 <img src="CHSB_all.png" width=75% height=75%> <br />
-CHSB Market Cap Graph
+CHSB Market Cap History
 </p>

 Looking at todays figures, they have pegged back to $200m, but this scenario is across the board with the state of the international financial markets today, post pandemic.